 Highway 1 Corridor Investment Program

-The Santa Cruz County Regional Transportation Commission (RTC), in cooperation with the California Department of Transportation (Caltrans) and the Federal Highway Administration (FHWA), is analyzing alternative investments on State Route (Highway) 1 in Santa Cruz County.
+The Santa Cruz County Regional Transportation Commission (RTC), in cooperation with the California Department of Transportation (Caltrans) and the Federal Highway Administration (FHWA), is analyzing alternative investments to relieve congestion on State Route (Highway) 1 in Santa Cruz County.
 For purposes of environmental analysis, the project is divided into two components:

 - Tier I – A long term, program level analysis for the future of the Highway 1 corridor between Santa Cruz and Aptos.
 The Tier I concept for the corridor would be built over time through a series of smaller incremental projects (referred to as Tier II projects).

-- Tier II – Project level analysis for smaller incremental projects within the Tier I corridor which would move forward based on available funding, each with independent utility and benefit to the Highway 1 operations, as well as parallel arterials and neighborhoods.
+- Tier II – Project level analysis of a smaller incremental project within the Tier I corridor which would move forward based on available funding.
+Each of the Ties II projects would have independent utility and benefit to the public and Highway 1 operations.

 Environmental Document and Open Forum Public Hearing

-The Draft EIR/EA is available in hard copy at the following libraries: Aptos, Capitola, Central Library, Live Oak, Scotts Valley, and Watsonville.
-Copies are also available for viewing at the RTC’s Office; 1523 Pacific Avenue, Santa Cruz, 95060.
+The hard copies of the Draft EIR/EA are available in archive at the following libraries: Aptos, Capitola, Central Library, Live Oak, Scotts Valley, and Watsonville.
+Copies are also available for viewing at the RTC’s Office; 1523 Pacific Avenue, Santa Cruz, 95060, and available online here.

 To be notified of updated material and activities, please subscribe to Hwy 1 eNews.

 The Highway 1 Corridor Investment Program is a planning and funding program focused on the section of Highway 1 between San Andreas/Larkin Valley Road and Morrissey Boulevard.
 The long term concept of the Tier I project is to reduce congestion, promote the use of alternative transportation modes as a way to increase transportation system capacity, and to encourage carpooling and ridesharing.